GO BACKFind out if your website is compliant

 Additionally, you can access them for free or sign up for a paid service that will tailor the checker to your needs.

-It includes detailed explanations and recommended solutions to help you track your website’s accessibility deficiencies and fix them.
+It even includes detailed explanations and recommended solutions to help you track your website’s accessibility deficiencies and fix them.

 Checking the accessibility of your website is a big step towards making your website inclusive.
 Start by evaluating the accessibility of your website at Accessibility checker